-Gold, silver and platinum metals are only rated at between 2.5 and 4 on Moh’s scale of hardness which means they require special care, cleaning and storage.
+Gemstones below seven including opal, turquoise, lapis lazuli, coral, and pearl can be scratched.
+Gold, silver and platinum are only rated at between two and a half and four, which means they require special care, cleaning and storage.

 - Clean your diamonds with a mild liquid detergent and a soft brush, or one of the specially designed jewellery cleaners available.

-- Have your jeweller re-string your pearls once a year, as the strand could be stretched and by contact with chemicals such as perfumes and hairspray.
-Have pearls knotted between each one, this will prevent the loss of pearls if the string should break.
+- Restring pearls once a year, as the strand could be stretched or affected by chemicals.
+Have it knotted between each pearl, in case the string breaks.

-- Wash your pearls with a softened cloth of mild soap and water after taking off to remove perfume, hairspray and cosmetics etc.
+- Wash your pearls with a softened cloth of mild soap and water after taking off to remove perfume, hairspray, and cosmetics.

-- Wrap your pearls in tissue paper or place in a cloth bag when storing and keep them in a box away from other jewellery as you don’t want your other jewellery to scratch the pearls.
+- Wrap your pearls in tissue paper or place in a cloth bag when storing or transporting to avoid scratching.

-- Never expose your gemstones to salt water and harsh chemicals, which will dull and erode your gems.
+- Never expose your gemstones to salt water and harsh chemicals.
+This will dull and erode your gems.